G0yter/Ip2Location/README.md

                                  ENCLOSED BY '"'
                                  LINES TERMINATED BY '\r\n'
                                  IGNORE 0 LINES;

+                                 IN LAST QUERY VARIABLE {CLASSPATH} is the absolute path to the file
 4) Change the data to yours in application.properties
 5) Build the project mvn clean install
 6) Run IT java -jar -jar target/geo-0.0.1-SNAPSHOT.jar